 They were prepared in stem cell unit, central lab, Cairo university according to the method of a study (7).
-Isolation and adipose tissue culture of mesenchymal stem cells: rats were anesthetized by ketamine (intraperitoneal injection, 100 mg/kg) and xylazine (intraperitoneal injection, 7 mg/kg,) (7).
-Rats were injected with an intravenous single dose of $1x10^6$ cell/kg $^{(6)}$.
+Isolation and culture of adipose tissue derived mesenchymal stem cells: rats were anesthetized by ketamine (intraperitoneal injection, 100 mg/kg) and xylazine (intraperitoneal injection, 7 mg/kg,) (7).
+Rats were injected with an intravenous single dose of 1×10^6 cell/kg (6).